2018 Total Spending: $2.3 million

 Late last year, McGowan said that Acronym and Pacronym plan to spend a combined $75 million on digital advertising in key swing states for the 2020 election.
 At the time, she said they had raised nearly 40% of that amount.

 As a super PAC, Pacronym must disclose the sources of its funding to the Federal Election Commission.
-It has received $11.5 million in donations, as of May 31, according to its most recent quarterly report.
+It has received $17.8 million in donations, as of Oct.
+14, according to FEC records.
 Its top five donors in the 2020 election cycle — who all gave $1 million or more — are Seth Klarman, a hedge fund manager; Kenneth Duda, co-founder of the tech company Arista; Donald Sussman, a hedge fund manager; Michael Moritz, a venture capitalist; and philanthropist Geoffrey Gund.
 Other notable donors are filmmaker Steven Spielberg, actress Kate Capshaw, and Dreamworks co-founder Jeffrey Katzenberg.

-As of July 7, the super PAC has spent $11.3 million on independent expenditures, all against President Donald Trump or in support of presumptive Democratic presidential nominee, Joe Biden, according to the Center for Responsive Politics.
-Its anti-Trump campaign, called “Four is Enough,” will “combat Trump’s campaign directly and relentlessly online,” Pacronym’s website said.
+As of Oct.
+26, the super PAC has spent $19.7 million on independent expenditures, all against President Donald Trump or in support of Democratic presidential nominee Joe Biden, according to the Center for Responsive Politics.
+Its anti-Trump campaign, called “Four is Enough,” is designed to “combat Trump’s campaign directly and relentlessly online,” Pacronym’s website said.

 In the 2018 election cycle, Pacronym spent about $2.3 million, mostly on web ads and contributions to other committees.
 Its biggest donor in 2018 was the National Democratic Redistricting Committee, which gave the super PAC $2 million.